Commonwealth Games: Malaysia oust defending champion India in women's table tennis - ExBulletin

 Malaysia will face Wales, who defeated England 3-0, on Sunday for a place in Monday’s final, while India, whose crestfallen players denounced the Indian media in the mixed zone, will try to make up for it in the individual. events.

 Ho, a 27-year-old who was part of the silver-winning team in Glasgow 2014, told The Straits Times: “I’d been so nervous before that I couldn’t perform.
-As the oldest player on our team (the others aren’t over 21 I also felt a lot of pressure.
+As the oldest player on our team (the others are under 21), I also felt a lot of pressure.

 “And when we saw that we had drawn India, we felt it would be difficult to win, but we wanted to give our best anyway.

-“In the last game I was still a bundle of nerves, but I thought to myself, ‘If I lose, then so be it, give everything and play’, and I managed to play more freely.
+“In the last game I was still a nerve of nerves, but I thought to myself, ‘If I lose, then so be it, just give everything and play’, and I managed to play more freely.
 It was such a relief to finally win.”

 Malaysia’s semi-finals, which started at 4pm, lasted so long that Singapore completed their 3-0 win over Guyana at the adjacent table at almost exactly the same time, despite it starting at 6:30pm.